clubdrop/documentation/docs/intro.md

 ## Get started

-Hi, explorer, start our web3 adventure 🌻:
+Hi, explorer, start our web3 adventure 🌻, go and speed up your program.:

 <details>
   <summary>🔥 Build a new club</summary>